SAP/vscode-webview-rpc-lib/README.md

 # vscode-webview-rpc-lib

 ## Description
-Provides a conventient way to communicate between VSCode extension and its webviews.
-Use RPC calls to invoke functions on the webview, receive callbacks and vice versa.
+This library provides a convenient asynchronous ([promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)-based) request-response wrapper to the unidirectional VS Code [message passing](https://code.visualstudio.com/api/extension-guides/webview#scripts-and-message-passing) mechanism, for communications between [extensions](https://code.visualstudio.com/api) and their [Webviews](https://code.visualstudio.com/api/extension-guides/webview).

+This library also contains a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) implementation for non-VS Code use-cases and for testing purposes.
+See the [WebSockets example](./example-websockets/) for more information.

 ## Requirements
 You need to have [node.js](https://www.npmjs.com/package/node) installed on your machine.

-Also, to use this library, you need to run it inside a VSCode extension using [VSCode](https://code.visualstudio.com/) or [Theia](https://www.theia-ide.org/).
+Also, to use this library, you need to run it inside a VS Code extension using [VS Code](https://code.visualstudio.com/) or [Theia](https://www.theia-ide.org/).

 ## How to use
-*An example of using this libary can be seen under the "example" folder.*
+*An example of using this library can be seen under the "[example](./example/)" folder.*

 ### Installation
-* Create VSCode extension with a Webview.
-To create your extension go to https://code.visualstudio.com/api/extension-guides/webview.
+* Create a VS Code extension with a Webview.
+To create your extension see the [Webview extension guide](https://code.visualstudio.com/api/extension-guides/webview).

 * Install using npm
     ```bash
     npm install @sap-devx/webview-rpc